 top of page

 To be completely honest, I felt a lot of pressure to name my practice something more "professional."
-Obviously I want to be taken seriously as a therapist and build trust with my clients, but I also want to be true to myself.
-You deserve to be true to yourself, too, so I'm leading by example.
-In the spirit of authenticity and transparency, here's my story.
+Of course, I want to be taken seriously as a therapist and build trust with my clients, but more than anything, I want to be true to myself.
+You deserve to be true to yourself too, so I’m leading by example.
+Here’s my story:

-High school wasn’t the easiest for me.
-I was painfully self-conscious, full of self-doubt, and struggled socially.
-When my crush agreed to go to the prom with me, I was super surprised and super nervous.
-Despite my awkwardness it ended up being a pretty fun night.
-There were little gold stars decorating each table, so I took a handful of that stardust home with me as a souvenir.
+High school wasn’t the easiest time for me.
+I was painfully self-conscious, full of self-doubt, and struggled socially—kind of like how many of my clients feel today.
+When my crush agreed to go to prom with me, I was both surprised and terrified.
+Despite my awkwardness, the night ended up being pretty fun.
+There were little gold stars decorating each table, and I took a handful of that stardust home with me as a souvenir.

-After that night, whenever I was struggling, I would randomly find one of those gold stars.
-They would pop up in the most unexpected places and make me smile.
-I think it was the universe’s way of reminding me that there were happy times before and there would be again once the darkness passed.
+After that night, whenever I was going through something tough, I would randomly come across one of those gold stars.
+They would pop up in the most unexpected places, and each time, they made me smile.
+It felt like the universe’s way of reminding me that no matter how dark things seemed, there were happy moments before—and there would be again.
 I just had to look for the light.

 Gold confetti stars on a white table